Cat Weight Loss Guide

 Cats need at least 15-20 minutes of exercise daily.
 Engage your cat for five to ten minutes of play and exercise two to three times each day.

-You can do this in short bursts.
+You can do this in short bursts of a few minutes each.
 It doesn’t have to be all at once.
 There are many toys that move that your cat may also find interesting.

 Play “Find the Food.”
 Move the food bowl upstairs or downstairs and rotate it so that the cat always has to walk to get to its food bowl.